ibbles/LearningProgramming/Taskflow.md

 ## If-Else

-A condition task is one that chooses and schedules only one if its successors, all other successors are ignored.
+A condition task is one that chooses and schedules only one if its successors, all other successors are ignored [(6)](https://youtu.be/MX15huP5DsM?t=1408).
 Remember that the successors are the tasks that the conditional task precedes.
 The selection is made based on the return value if the conditional task, which is an index  into the list of successors.
 In the following dependencies setup example we create a situation where if the condition task returns 0 then the first task is scheduled, if the return value is 1 then the second task is scheduled, and if the return value is 3 then the third task is scheduled.